Chemical Hazard Communication

 Washington Administrative Code (WAC) 296-901, Hazard Communication Standard, states that all hazardous chemical containers in the workplace must be labeled.
 This includes secondary, or workplace, containers into which chemicals have been transferred from the shipped, or manufacturer’s container (e.g. cleaners/disinfectants transferred to spray bottles).
 If the secondary container does not have a label, it must be labeled immediately as soon as chemical or product is transferred.

-EH&S has developed workplace label templates in Word documents of several different sizes to accomodate various workplace container sizes.
+EH&S has developed workplace label templates in Word documents of several different sizes to accommodate various workplace container sizes.
 To access the templates and additional information on workplace labels CLICK HERE.

 Hazard Communication and the Globally Harmonized System (GHS)